LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 #### Seni
 - A powerful being (Nëoris) dies, from his body the Coeden begins to grow
 - The city of Brokvar is built up around this tree as it is discovered its sap has healing properties
-- Brokvar and Rheilliwch war over the city for years but one of Nella's ancestors secures a lasting peace through a demonstration of power - Rwch signs a peace treaty
+- Brokvar and Rheilliwch war over the city for years but one of Napella's ancestors secures a lasting peace through a demonstration of power - Rheilliwch signs a peace treaty
 - Several hundred years pass and the throne passes to Napella
 - a war breaks out between Llawyr un Mawr and Esgid
 - Brokvar supports Esgid due to interest in forming a bond between the two ruling families
-- Ven-Dryk comes to Brokvar and an affair begins between him and Nella
+- Ven-Dryk comes to Brokvar and an affair begins between him and Napella
-- During the war's second year, LuM receives aid from Rheilliwch breaking the terms of the peace treaty between Rheilliwch & Brokvar
+- During the war's second year, Llawyr un Mawr receives aid from Rheilliwch breaking the terms of the peace treaty between Rheilliwch & Brokvar
 - The current ruler Nella, in a bid to end the war enacts a similar display of power as her descendant, obliterating the capital of Rheilliwch
-- In retaliation, Rwch & LuM form a confederacy and begin a full scale war on Brokvar
+- In retaliation, Rheilliwch & Llawyr un Mawr form a confederacy and begin a full scale war on Brokvar
-- Napella and her family are all killed bar VD and a daughter born days before the invasion in secrecy
+- Napella and her family are all killed bar Ven-Dryk and a daughter born days before the invasion in secrecy
-- VD is taken as a political prisoner of the confederacy
+- Ven-Dryk is taken as a political prisoner of the confederacy
-- Bvr falls under confederate control and Rheilliwch's capital is revitalised using Brokvar's resources.
+- Brokvar falls under confederate control and Rheilliwch's capital is revitalised using Brokvar's resources.
 - The confederacy invades Esgid and rebirths itself as the Ymerodrol Empire - now controlling three countries
-- Empress Fenian
+- Empress Fenian takes an interest in Ven-Dryk and orders him brought to the capu

 #### Chimo-Nahagi
 - Musoko is accused by Zenryoku of being the cause of an apocalypse upon Chimo-Nahagi in the far future